SDG Components Circuit Mtn Ti-Alloy Review

 Versatility was not the Circuit Ti-Alloy's strong suit.
 Sure you could use this saddle for any type of riding, but we would steer people who love to pedal away from it.
 This saddle is simply flat and stiff, not great for long XC rides, or use on your road or gravel bike.
 That said, we'd put this thing on a bike we used for shuttle laps or ripping at the bike park, it's lightweight, durable, and has a good shape that allows for great freedom of movement.

 At 214g, the Circuit Ti-Alloy is among the lightest saddles in our test selection.
 It was bested only by our Top Pick for Comfort Award winner, the WTB Koda Team, by 11 grams, our Top Pick for Light Weight Award winner, the Tioga Spyder Outland, and our Editor's Choice Award winner, the Tioga Undercover Stratum by 12 grams each.

-At a retail price of $100, we don't really think the Circuit Ti-Alloy is a great value unless you're a gravity rider looking for a lightweight saddle with a low stack height.
+At its retail price, we don't really think the Circuit Ti-Alloy is a great value unless you're a gravity rider looking for a lightweight saddle with a low stack height.
 Otherwise, we'd recommend getting a saddle that costs the same, or less, that offers more comfort and versatility.

 We weren't sure what to expect from the Circuit Ti-Alloy saddle, but it quickly became apparent to our testers that this lightweight competitor just wasn't all that comfortable.
 It is flat and stiff, and just not a great place to rest your bones for long periods of time.
 We would not recommend it for anyone who loves to pedal, but if you're more of a gravity-oriented rider who spends more time riding down the hill than up it, then this is a lightweight option for you.